maurilorenzo/maurilorenzo.github.io/_pages/cv.md

   * Visiting Student at the BayesLab.
 Supervisors: Daniele Durante and Igor Prünster.
 * B.Sc. in Economics, Bocconi University, 2021.
   * Grade: 110/110 cum laude.
-  * Exchange Semester at University of Pennsylvania (GPA 4/4).
+  * Exchange Semester at the University of Pennsylvania (GPA 4/4).

 Scholarships
 ======